 Bylaws are an internal corporate document that set out the basic ground rules for operating your corporation.
 They are not filed with the state.
-Your corporation is not legally required to have corporate bylaws, but you should adopt them because they (1) establish your corporation's operating rules, and (2) help show banks, creditors, the IRS, and others that your corporation is legitimate.
+Your corporation is not legally required to have corporate bylaws, but you should adopt them because they establish your corporation's operating rules, and help show banks, creditors, the IRS, and others that your corporation is legitimate.
 For corporate bylaw forms, see Nolo's website or Incorporate Your Business, by Anthony Mancuso (Nolo).
-Corporate kits also typically contain sample bylaws.

 The incorporator—the person who signed the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
-The incorporator must fill in an “Incorporator’s Statement” showing the names and addresses of the initial directors.
-The incorporator must sign the statement and place a copy in the corporate records book.
-The statement need not be filed with the state.
-For a sample Incorporator's Statement, see Incorporate Your Business, by Anthony Mancuso (Nolo).

 The first meeting of the corporation's board of directors should be held at which the directors can appoint corporate officers, adopt bylaws, select a corporate bank, authorize issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
 The directors' actions must be recorded in corporate minutes prepared by the incorporator or any of the directors.
 Additionally, if the corporation will be an S corporation, the directors should approve the election of S corporation status.
-It is usually necessary to prepare the minutes over one or two weeks, and then send them to all the directors for their signature.
-For corporate meeting minute forms, see Nolo’s website or refer to Incorporate Your Business, by Anthony Mancuso (Nolo).

-Issue stock to each shareholder.
+Issue stock to each shareholder in return for their capital contributions of cash, property, services, or all three.
 Although not legally required in most states, small corporations usually issue paper stock certificates.
 Enter each shareholder's name and contact information in the corporation's stock transfer ledger.
-A share of stock in your corporation is classified as a security under state and federal securities laws that regulate the offer and sale of corporate stock.

 All corporations doing business in New Jersey must file an Annual Report with the Division of Taxation every year.
 The annual report is due by the last day of the anniversary month of the corporation's formation or qualification in New Jersey.
 The report must be filed online.
 The filing fee is $50.